EktaMehra/heritage_housing/README.md

 - **ChatGPT**: Used for technical explanations and debugging during the project.

 > Thank you to everyone who contributed directly or indirectly to the successful completion of this project.

+## Project Impact

+---

+This project successfully bridges the gap between historical property valuation and modern data science.
+By integrating machine learning into a user-friendly interface, it empowers local authorities and property stakeholders to make fair, transparent, and data-backed decisions.
+The Heritage Housing App demonstrates how predictive analytics can add tangible value in sensitive domains like real estate and inheritance management.

+---